TrentBrick/RewardConditionedUDRL/README.md

 `ssh -i ~/.ssh/id_rsa SSH_KEY_USERNAME@SERVER_IP_ADDRESS`
 Before following the instructions.
 One thing that first caught me up is that you need to give the ssh prefix not the the specific .pub file!

+## TODOs

+Enable multicore training and Gym rollouts (would probably be best to use Ray RL package for this.)

 ## Acknowledgements